 Entering this world is difficult.
 Due to their own wounds and fears, a lack of attunement from caregivers is common.
 Depending on severity, this can create a core wounding of severed belonging: if I am not enough or if I fail, I won’t belong anymore.
 It starts early, and we internalize the messages relayed through our families: Here is how you need to be to be respected and/or loved.

 In order to navigate this difficult environment, we don spacesuits — our ego survival strategies — to make it through.
 The suffering is that we become identified with the spacesuit and forget who is looking through the mask.
-We forget the heart that is tenderly caring about this world.
+We forget the tender heart that longs to love without holding back.

 The sense of unworthiness gets dramatically amplified depending on our culture.
 Western culture is very individualistic and there’s not an innate sense of belonging.
 Fear of failure is really big.
 Every step of the way, we have to compete and prove ourselves and we have a profound fear of falling short.
-Messages of being inferior or being set up to fail are particularly toxic for minorities.
+Messages of being inferior are particularly toxic for non-dominant populations.
 In different degrees, for those that don’t fit the dominant culture’s standards, there is an accentuated sense of not being enough.

 So, we all develop our “space suit” strategies to manage ourselves so that we will “belong.”
 You probably know the ways you go about getting other people to pay attention, or to love you, or to respect you.
 For many of us it’s striving and accomplishing and proving ourselves.
 For some, there’s a habitual busyness.
 For others, there are addictive behaviors that numb and soothe the feelings.